 Published four times a year, the Sociology of Sport Journal was created to stimulate and communicate research, critical thought, and theory development on issues pertaining to the sociology of sport.
-The journal publishes empirical, theoretical, and position papers, book reviews, and critical essays.
-Analyses of sport from diverse theoretical and methodological perspectives are encouraged and submissions concerning with sport, play, games, exercise, leisure, and body culture are welcomed.
-Members of NASSS receive SSJ as part of their membership.
+The journal publishes peer-reviewed empirical and theoretical papers; book reviews; and critical essays.
+Analyses of sport and physical culture from diverse theoretical and methodological perspectives are encouraged.
+Submissions concerned with sport and physical culture as related to race, class, gender, sexuality, popular media, political economy, globalization, youth culture, and other sociological relevant topics are welcomed.

 Instructions to Contributors